 Consider a MAC-layer protocol where a transmitter sends frames whose length is L bits over a line whose transmission speed is C bits per second.
 The receiver acknowledges the frames by sending back an ACK, if the frame has been received correctly, or a NACK, if the frame is corrupted.
-A frame is corrupted if at least one bit is corrupted, and the link's bit error rate (i.e., the probability that a single bit is corrupted) is constant and equal to p.
+A frame is corrupted if two or more bits are corrupted (otherwise the frame redundancy will allow correction at the receiver), and the link's bit error rate (i.e., the probability that a single bit is corrupted) is constant and equal to p.
 The transmitter retransmits the same frame until it receives an ACK.
 Assume that: